This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 In this landmark case impacting on the involvement of practitioners in lending transactions, the High Court held that a mortgage and guarantee provided by Mr and Mrs Amadio to support an overdraft facility to their son’s building company should be set aside.

-- their age and limited English
+- their age and limited understanding of English

 - their reliance on their son in business matters without the benefit of independent advice